Goddess-Vi/Silksong-Hunters-Journal/PATCHNOTES.md

 3. Health
 4. Drops

-Once all of this is implemented I will deem the site to be on full release, v1.0.0, with any futur major versions (e.g. v2.0.0) coming with DLC additions to the game, such as next years "Sea of Sorrow" dlc.
+Once all of this is implemented I will deem the site to be on full release, v1.0.0, with any future major versions (e.g. v2.0.0) coming with DLC additions to the game, such as next years "Sea of Sorrow" dlc.
 ___
 ## v0.2.0 (December 15, 2025)
 * ***Every creature now has their decription & comment, making the journal equivalent to that in-game***